tcalmant/ipopo/CONTRIBUTING.rst

 Overall, try to respect `PEP-8 <https://www.python.org/dev/peps/pep-0008/>`_.

-If you use the PyCharm IDE, most of the rules described here are already checked.
+If you use PyCharm or VS Code, most of the rules described here are already checked.

 General
 -------